roccons/HW-Blank-Bootstrap-Theme/readme.md

-# HW Blank Bootstrap Wordpress Theme (Gulp + Sass powered)
+# HW Blank Bootstrap 3 Wordpress Theme (Gulp + Sass powered)

 I created this theme from the Bootstrap 3 Starter Wordpress [theme by 3sparks](https://github.com/sebastienb/Bootstrap-3-blank-wordpress-theme) as a starting point for my theme development.
 It adds **Gulp** and **Sass** support and fixes some issues I found in the source theme. **It's aim is to be as simple and small as possible.** Contributions in the direction of having a cleaner theme would be greately welcome!

 ### Main features
-* Bootstrap 2 level reponsive menu ready to be used
+* Bootstrap two-level reponsive menu ready to be used
-* Bootstrap navigation
+* Bootstrap pagination
 * Bootstrap styles are compiled from sass, along with your own styles, into the standard style.css file, using gulp
 * Browser reloads automatically each time you edit a sass or php file
+* Avoids browser cache for style.css and scripts.js when updated
+* Optional stylesheet for fast styling of Contact Form 7
 * Relative URLs for image paths in posts (for portability)
 * 1 registered sidebar and 1 footer menu
 * Theme options for storing social links, plus a helper function to show them